Updated: Jan 14

 Finally, as the kids were finishing up their cake, they heard sirens and ran outside.
 The fire department was out front singing happy birthday to him.
 At this time during the pandemic, the fire department was regularly offering to sing to kids when they could, but if you have a little one who just loves firetrucks, you can always ask if they would be available!

-If you are planning a "stay at home" party and/or a Pokémon party, I hope some of these simple ideas work for you!
+If you are planning a home party or any Pokémon party, I hope some of these simple ideas work for you!
 As you can see, little preparation or DIY went into this party due to the short time I had to prepare and pandemic store closures.
 So, if you are in a time crunch or just not into much DIY, this party is perfect for you!
 Finally, if you need some Pokémon gift ideas, check these out below for boys and girls alike!